mechanical-lich/ml-rogue-lib/docs/rlcomponents.md

 ### MyTurnComponent

-A marker component added by `InitiativeSystem` when an entity's turn arrives.
-Removed by `CleanUpSystem` at the end of each frame.
+A marker component added by `InitiativeSystem` or `rlenergy.AdvanceEnergy` when an entity's turn arrives.
+Removed by cleanup logic at the end of each frame.
 Systems that should act once per turn check for this component.

 ```go
 // GetMyTurn returns a pooled *MyTurnComponent.